ot-adam-moon/GITLatest/README.md

 * 2nd line <code>projects = [...]</code>
 * edit array to control the Project List

-Eun a task for all projects and current branch
+Run a task for all projects and current branch
 ==============================================

 * grunt {task}

-Eun a task for one project and current branch
+Run a task for one project and current branch
 =============================================

 * grunt {task} --proj {projectName}

-Eun a task for all projects but for custom branch
+Run a task for all projects but for custom branch
 =================================================

 * grunt {task} --br ReleaseXXXXX